OpenClaw Raspberry Pi 5 & 4 Setup Guide | 2026 Private AI Server

 sudo apt install -y build-essential python3

 Why Node.js 20+?
-Clawdbot requires Node.js 20 or later for optimal performance and access to the latest JavaScript features.
+OpenClaw requires Node.js 20 or later for optimal performance and access to the latest JavaScript features essential for modern local LLM operations.

 What the installer does: